 Explores the origins of current American Political Thought through an examination of political writings from colonial times to the present.
+Course may be used to satisfy the constitution requirement.

 Prerequisite(s): GNED 102 or permission of instructor.

 371. Women and Politics in the U S (3).